vmware/vks-validated-solutions/VKS-Migrations/README.md

 This directory contains migration patterns, worked examples and supporting scripts for moving stateful Kubernetes workloads to, and between, VMware vSphere Kubernetes Service (VKS) clusters.

 Three approaches are provided.
-The correct choice depends on the source platform, its storage driver and whether the existing vSphere First Class Disk (FCD) can be preserved.
+The correct choice depends on the source platform, its storage driver, and whether the existing vSphere First Class Disk (FCD) can be preserved.

 > [!IMPORTANT]
 > These examples demonstrate migration mechanisms rather than universally applicable production automation.
-Assess application consistency, downtime, rollback, security and product-version compatibility for each workload.
+Assess application consistency, downtime, rollback, security, and product-version compatibility for each workload.

 ## Choose a migration approach